 Artificial teardrop use helps to make up for the lack of natural lubricating tears.
 This is the most common therapy for dry eye.
 There are numerous over-the-counter brands of artificial tears that come in liquid or a thicker gel form (usually reserved for night-time use).
 Some contain preservatives, some do not.
 Preservatives may cause irritation in those with sensitive eyes and in those that use teardrops multiple times daily.

-Restasis is an anti-inflammatory medication that leads to increased tear production by reducing inflammation.
-This is the only treatment proven to increase tear production!
+Restasis and Xiidra are anti-inflammatory medications that lead to increased tear production by reducing inflammation.
+They are the only treatments proven to increase tear production!